 A. Excellent question!… this outta help The best blogging tools to grow your blog .
 I also have a resources link up on my main menu with freebies and resources I offer.

 Q. SEO scares me!
 Help!

 A. I know, I know!
 SEO can be scary.
 We’ve all been there.
 Don’t worry.
 Take a breath, grab a hot tea.
-We’ve got you covered with this basic guide for beginners SEO for bloggers – a beginners guide
+If you need further info on SEO than is provided in this guide, I’ve got you covered with this basic guide for beginners SEO for bloggers – a beginners guide

 A. Sooo many different ways to do this!
 Don’t be daunted… pick a few and start small.
-Start with this handy post How to Promote your Blog post in 2020
+We covered a lot in this guide, but there’s definitely more detail to it.
+Start with this handy post How to Promote your Blog posts in 2020